Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 (iii) rRNA (ribosomal RNA) plays a structural and catalytic role during translation.

-All three RNAs are needed to synthesize a protein in a cell.
+All three RNAs are needed to do the process of protein synthesis in a cell.

-In transcription, only a segment of DNA is duplicated and on Iv one of the strands is copied into RNA.
-Both the strands are not copied because of these reasons:
+In transcription, only a segment of DNA is duplicated, and on one of the strands, it is copied into RNA.
+Neither of the strands is copied because of these reasons:

-• If both the strands code for RNA, two different RNA me’ ^cules and two different proteins would be formed, hence complicating the genetic information transfer machinery.
+• If both the strands code for RNA, two different RNA molecules and two different proteins would be formed, hence complicating the genetic information transfer machinery.

-• Since two RNA produced would be complementary to each other, they would form a double-stranded RNA without translation, making the process of transcription futile.
+• Since two RNAs produced would be complementary to each other, they would form a double-stranded RNA without translation, making the process of transcription futile.

 A promoter